-- Earn a grade of C- or above in all required major and support courses. - Maintain a minimum cumulative GPA of 2.50 or better. - Pass all requirements on the departmental assessment plan. - Pass three sections (Reading, Writing, Math) of the Praxis Core Academic Skill Test according to designated cut scores. - · Complete Education admissions process, including writing an essay and successfully completing an interview. - · Complete a professional portfolio, which includes designated preliminary checkpoints. - · Writing Proficiency. - Provide own transportation to practicums and student teaching assignments. - Achieve passing scores on the Praxis II PLT & Content tests before being recommended for state licensure.
-These tests require a fee.
+- Earn a grade of C- or above in all required major and support courses. - Maintain a minimum cumulative GPA of 2.50 or better. - Pass all requirements on the departmental assessment plan. - Pass three sections (Reading, Writing, Math) of the Praxis Core Academic Skill Test according to designated cut scores. - · Complete Education admissions process, including writing an essay and successfully completing an interview. - · Complete a professional portfolio, which includes designated preliminary checkpoints. - Writing Proficiency. - Provide own transportation to practicums and student teaching assignments.